tikalk/resource-manager/README.md

     after: "8h"
 ```
 ###
-#
+## Timeframe
 You can also delete a resource within a specific hour by using the 'at' key. let's say 12:00

-Delete a specific deployment on a specific hour on daily basis
+Delete a specific deployment on 12:00, on a daily basis
 ```yaml
 apiVersion: resource-management.tikalk.com/v1alpha1
 kind: ResourceManager